RamezIssac/django-erp-framework/docs/source/usage/tutorial_4.rst

 Now let's continue.

-Our home page seems little empty, it would be nice if we can have have *report widgets* to it, some tables with relevant data and charts, Yeah ?
-Let's display total client sales report table directly into our home.

 Customizing the Home page
 -------------------------

+Our home page seems little empty, it would be nice if we can have a *report widgets* on it, some tables with relevant data and charts, Yeah ?
+Let's display total client sales report table directly into our home.

 Table Report Widget